Opinion | Trump just said the corrupt part out loud — with a bullhorn

-At Sunday’s press briefing, Trump blasted Joe Biden and Kamala Harris for suggesting Trump would politicize the vaccine process.
-The former vice president and the California Senator each had said scientists should be trusted over Trump on any vaccine announcement made before the election.
+At Sunday’s press briefing, Trump blasted Joe Biden and Kamala D. Harris for suggesting Trump would politicize the vaccine process.
+The former vice president and the senator from California each had said scientists should be trusted over Trump on any vaccine announcement made before the election.

 “They’re going to make the vaccine into a negative,” Trump insisted, adding that Biden and Harris had decided to “disparage the vaccine.”
 Trump then said this: